 It is the policy of AUM to provide students with disabilities appropriate testing accommodations on the Mathematics Placement Test.
 Students with disabilities are encouraged to provide a minimum two weeks notification and appropriate documentation to the Center for Disability Services (CDS) for Mathematics Placement testing accommodations.
 Students may contact CDS in Taylor Center 147 or visit the CDS website prior to or upon enrollment at AUM.

-You are only required to take the Writing Placement Test (WPT) if you DO NOT have ACT or SAT scores from within the last three years.
-If you want a review of the basics of writing, you may register for ENGL 0100, Basic Writing, and ENGL 0101, the accompanying lab, without taking the placement test.
+You are required to take the English Placement Test if you do not have ACT or SAT scores from within the last three years calendar years.
+If you desire a review of the basics of writing, you may register for ENGL 0103, Introduction to Composition, without taking the English Placement Test.

-If you have taken the ACT/SAT within the past three years, then your English/Writing subsection score will determine your Freshman English placement: with a score of 17 or lower on the ACT (449 or lower for the SAT), you will be placed in ENGL 0100/0101; with a score of 18 or higher on the ACT (450 or higher on the SAT) you will be placed in ENGL 1010.
+If you have taken the ACT/SAT within the past three years, then your English subsection score will determine your Freshman English placement: with a score of 17 or lower on the ACT or 449 or lower for the SAT, you will be placed in ENGL 0103; with a score of 18 or higher on the ACT or 450 or higher on the SAT you will be placed in ENGL 1010.
+Students scoring 17 or lower may take the Placement Test in an effort to test into ENGL 1010.

-The Writing Placement Test may only be taken once.
+The English Placement Test may only be taken once.
+There is no fee to take the test.

-During the spring, summer, and fall semesters, we schedule testing on Thursday at 12 pm (noon) only.
+During the spring, summer, and fall semesters, testing is scheduled on Thursday at 12 pm.
+Please contact your advisor for a schedule of which Thursdays the test will be given.